43PR/dotfiles/updates.md

 Download and unzip this repository to your downloads

-## Update Quickshell Settings menu / Wallpaper picker
+## Update quickshell settings menu & wallpaper picker

 ### Dependencies